-A mail app is a webpage that is hosted inside Outlook, activated contextually with respect to the currently selected item to enhance Outlook functionality or browsing experience.
-Mail apps can run seamlessly across the Outlook rich client, Outlook Web App and OWA for Devices, such that you need to install a mail app only once for a mailbox and it will work on the form factors and Outlook clients that it is designed to.
+A mail app is a webpage that is hosted inside Outlook.
+Outlook activates the webpage and makes it available to the user contextually with respect to the item that the user is currently viewing, creating, or replying to.
+The user controls starting any available mail app.
+Mail apps enhance the browsing or authoring experience.
+They can run seamlessly across the Outlook rich clients, Outlook Web App, and OWA for Devices.
+Users install a mail app once for a mailbox and it will work on the devices and Outlook clients that it is designed to.

-See the Bing Map mail app in Outlook.
+See the Bing Maps mail app in Outlook.

-As seen in the preceding video, when the end user is viewing in the Reading Pane (or inspector) a message that contains an address, Outlook activates this mail app for the message.
+As seen in the preceding video, when the end user is viewing a message that contains an address in the Reading Pane (or inspector), Outlook activates the Bing Maps mail app for the message.
 The user sees a Bing Maps app button in the app bar.
-The user can select the app button to see a map of the address.
+The user can select the app button to start the app.
 The mail app then displays a map of the address in the app pane.
-Figure 1 shows the Bing Map mail app displaying a map for an address in an Outlook message.
+Figure 2 shows a message that contains a highlighted address in the Reading Pane of Outlook for Windows, the Bing Maps app button that has been chosen in the app bar, and the app displaying a map for the address in the app pane.

-To close the app pane, the user can select the app button again, or simply move on to another message or action in Outlook.
+To close the app pane, the user can choose the app button again, move on to another message, or do something else in Outlook.

 See the YouTube mail app in Outlook.

 If you're interested in installing the YouTube mail app, follow the instructions in Install sample mail apps in Outlook to install it.
 See Sample: Create a mail app to view YouTube videos in Outlook for a description of the code.